Grbalj

-Grbalj (Грбаљ), denotes a historic, rural region, as well as a tribe of the Montenegrin littoral, and a parish located between town of Budva and the Luštica peninsula, Bay of Kotor in coastal Montenegro.
+Grbalj (Грбаљ), denotes a historic, rural region of the Montenegrin littoral, and a parish located between town of Budva and the Luštica peninsula, Bay of Kotor in coastal Montenegro.
 Most of the region now lies within Kotor Municipality.
-It is a fertile region defined by the Lovćen Mountain to the east, and terminating at the low western hills overlooking the Adriatic sea to its west.
+It is a fertile region defined by the Lovćen Mountain to the east, and terminating at the low western hills overlooking the Adriatic Sea to its west.

 Etymology

 Grbalj was derived from Gripuli or Grupuli, a derivation of Acruvium, the ancient Roman city located in this vicinity (considered most likely at present-day Kotor, Montenegro).

 Geography

 The east side of the field, collectively referred to as Upper Grbalj, encompasses ten settlements.
 Lower Grbalj consists of all settlements at the western edge of the field.
 Bigova, located within a cove of the same name, is the only settlement situated on the coast.
 Upper and Lower Grbalj are divided by two creeks.
 To the south, Kovački Potok ("creek") drains along the alluvial plain of Mrčevo Field into Jaz Bay at the west end of Jaz Beach.

 Grbalj's named settlements include Bigova, Bratešići, Višnjeva, Vranovići, Glavati, Glavatičići, Gorovići, Dub, Zagora, Kovači, Krimovica, Kubasi, Lješevići, Nalježići, Pelinovo, Pobrđe, Prijeradi, Sutvara, Trešnjica, Ukropci, Šišići and Mačić.

 The Adriatic Highway goes through Grbalj.
 After its construction, and the subsequent 1979 earthquake, several new settlements were established along its route.